 When expanded, it forms a living room twenty feet by fourteen feet, supplemented by a fully equipped kitchen.
 When the house is fully extended, it can be divided into twin bedrooms and a living room.
 The kitchen is equipped with many modern conveniences, including a refrigerator, and a gasoline tank supplies fuel for both refrigeration and cooking.

-The mobile home was developed by William B. Stout, automotive and aeronautical engineer.
+The mobile home was developed by William B. Stout, an automotive and aeronautical engineer.

 This next post is from the December 1936 issue of Popular Mechanics magazine.